Skip to main content

 2. Ozimek, D. (2019).
 Teaching dosage calculations: Strategies for narrowing the theory-practice gap [Webinar].
 The University of Texas at Austin Charles A. Dana Center. https://www.utdanacenter.org/our-work/higher-education/collaborations/math-for-nurses

 This page titled 5.1: Math Calculations Introduction is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?